infinum/ngx-form-object/docusaurus/README.md

 ## Versioning

-Everytime a new build is released we should tag a new docs version.
+Every time a new build is released we should tag a new docs version.
 Tagging new versions: https://docusaurus.io/docs/versioning#tagging-a-new-version

 After tagging the new version, we should delete all other tags with the same major version.